Quintessential Fall — How Other Countries Celebrate Autumn

 It’s the millennial idea of the American Dream: you’re dressed in a trendy sweater, taking Instagram pics of the colorful fall leaves while sipping a steamy Pumpkin Spice Latte (PSL, for short) from Starbucks.
-Most Americans welcome fall like a kid on Christmas morning (just replace the cookies with apple cider doughnuts).
+When it comes to fall traditions around the world, most Americans welcome autumn like a kid on Christmas morning (just replace the cookies with apple cider doughnuts).
 The season has come to be defined by the food, drinks, clothing, activities and events associated with it — from apple and pumpkin picking to Ugg boots.
-And it all culminates in the holiday celebrated by an estimated 171 million Americans last year: Halloween.
+And it all culminates in the holiday celebrated by an estimated 148 million Americans last year: Halloween.

 Ok, we get it.
 Americans really love fall.
 But what about other countries?

 The short answer: not so much.
 In some countries, like Spain for example, there aren’t four distinct seasons, so autumn isn’t really celebrated.
 In others, like Germany, people get excited by fall and the activities that go along with it.
 And many countries fall somewhere in between.
 But it doesn’t seem like any country is quite as obsessed as the United States.

-Here are some ways nations that do celebrate recognize fall around the world.
+Here are some ways nations that do celebrate recognize their own fall traditions around the world.

 Fall Festivals And Events